Chris Adler: Lamb of God

+Other appearances and projects

+In 2013 Adler played the drums on Protest The Hero Juno Award winning album Volition.

 In 2014, he contributed several drum tracks to the Testament album Dark Roots of Earth.
 The same year, he said that he could neither "confirm nor deny" whether he had performed on the Slipknot single "The Negative One".
 He dismissed this in a later interview.
+Upon Gene Hoglan’s departure from Testament In 2022 Alder was asked to become his replacement but turned down the offer, due to a recent divorce and health challenges he was facing at the time.